 Does anyone get enough sleep?
-Teenagers certainly seem to fall short in the sleep department.
-More than one study has confirmed that the majority of teenagers are not getting anywhere near the recommended 8.5 to 9.5 hours a night, thanks to a variety of factors, including school start times before 8 a.m.
+Teenagers may be falling short more than any other age group.
+Studies confirm that the majority of teenagers are not getting anywhere near the recommended 8.5 to 9.5 hours a night, thanks to a variety of factors, including school start times before 8 a.m.

 Sleep is a cornerstone of wellness for all of us, but especially for teenagers.
 “Getting by with six or seven hours is fraught with peril,” says Dr. John Schuen, a pulmonologist with Spectrum Health in Grand Rapids, Michigan, who’s worked on pediatric sleep issues for more than two decades.
 Indeed, the list of risks for sleep deprived teens is long—and ugly.
 Not only do tired teenagers do worse at school, they’re also at risk for higher rates of obesity, mental health issues, and substance abuse issues.

 7 ways to help tired teens get more sleep

 This school year, why not help sleep deprived teens get more sleep?

 1. No screens at bedtime

 You’ve heard this before, but the bottom line is that screens and sleep do not mix.
 In fact, there’s mounting evidence that screens cut into sleep by as much as an hour per night.
 The truth is that for many teenagers it can be tempting to be on their devices late into the night.
 What’s more, the light emitted by a screen is like a wake-up call for our brains.
 “It stimulates the centers in our brain that help us stay alert during the day,” explains Schuen.
 “Some teenagers can turn off their devices on their own.
 Others may need a parent to step in,” he says.

 2. Limit sleepovers to Friday nights